 Ethically significant actions must be identified.
-These are the activities of a system that are likely to have a nontrivial ethical impact on the system itself, the system's user and/or the wider environment.
+These are the activities of a system that are likely to have a non-trivial ethical impact on the system itself, the system's user and/or the wider environment.
 It is from this set of actions that the most ethically preferable action will be chosen at any given moment.
-Profiles must be assigned to each action that specifies the set of ethically relevant features it possesses.
+Satisfaction/violation values for all duties must be assigned to each ethically significant action.